documentationfor yFiles for HTML 3.0.0.1

 Graph

-A graph is a mathematical object defined as consisting of two sets, a node set and an edge set.
+A graph is a mathematical object that consists of two sets: a node set and an edge set.

 Top